Biden order bans investment in dozens of Chinese defense, tech firms | Law-Order

 Biden order bans investment in dozens of Chinese defense, tech firms

+Biden's Indo-Pacific policy coordinator, Kurt Campbell, said last month that a period of engagement with China had come to an end and that the dominant paradigm in bilateral ties going forward would be one of competition.
+Senior officials said the Treasury Department would give guidance later on what the scope of surveillance technology means, including whether companies are facilitating "repression or serious human rights abuses."
+"We really want to make sure that any future prohibitions are on legally solid ground.

-President Joe Biden signed an executive order on Thursday that bans U.S. entities from investing in dozens of Chinese companies with alleged ties to defense or surveillance technology sectors, a move his administration says expands the scope of a legally flawed Trump-era order.
+President Joe Biden signed an executive order on Thursday that bans U.S. entities from investing in dozens of Chinese companies with alleged ties to defense or surveillance technology sectors.
+The move, which his administration says expands the scope of a legally flawed Trump-era order, drew anger from Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)